goodeggs/pivotal-deliver-cli/README.md

 - `PIVOTAL_PROJECT_ID`
 - `CURRENT_COMMIT` - SHA indicating end of commit range
 - `PREVIOUS_COMMIT` - SHA indicating beginning of commit range.

+Script will:

+1. Parse story IDs from the commit log in the given range.
+2. Find corresponding _Finished_ stories in the given Pivotal project.
+3. Set those stories to _Delivered_, and add a comment.
+4. Report to stdout.